getify/You-Dont-Know-JS/types-grammar/ch2.md

 ## Number Behaviors

-Numbers are used for a variety of tasks in our programs, usually for mathematical computations.
+Numbers are used for a variety of tasks in our programs, but mostly for mathematical computations.
 Pay close attention to how JS numbers behave, to ensure the outcomes are as expected.

 ### Floating Point Imprecision